Philippines and the Spratly Islands: Philippine occupation

 The Philippines sent troops to the Spratly group for the first time in 1968.
-It prioritized large islands such as Pagasa (Thitu Island), Likas (West York Island), Parola (Northeast Cay), Kota (Loaita Island, Lawak (Nanshan Island), and Pugad (Southwest Cay).
-Two small islands, Patag (Flat Island) and Panata (Lankiam Cay), were also occupied.
+It prioritized large islands such as Pagasa (Thitu Island), Likas (West York Island), Parola (Northeast Cay), Kota (Loaita Island), Lawak (Nanshan Island), and Pugad (Southwest Cay).
+Two small islands, Patag (Flat Island) and Panata (Loaita Cay), were also occupied.

 To further the claim of the Philippines on the island group, the late President Ferdinand Marcos, on June 11, 1978, formally annexed the Kalayaan Islands by virtue of Presidential Decree No.1596.

 Several years after the Philippines had occupied its latest island, it became apparent that Vietnam was not content in only occupying islands; Vietnam started occupying many reefs.
 By 2008, Vietnam had about 30 non-island occupied features.
 Some of these are very close to Philippine-occupied islands.
 Due to the pressure of losing fishing area in South China Sea, the Philippines decided to occupy at least two reefs: Rizal (Commodore Reef) and Balagtas (Irving Reef).
 Rizal is not in the northeast region; it is near many Vietnamese and Malaysian occupied reefs, thus serving as a good sentry against eastward expansion of Vietnam and northward expansion of Malaysia (see the map below).
 Unlike Rizal, Balagtas lies at the center of the northeast region.